bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

+#Interview Questions ANSWERS

+1. How would you describe acessibility on the web to someone new to programming?

+Accesibility on the web is a way of designing your site so that it can be used not only by people who may have a physical disability (such as being blind).
+But also to help people who may have temporary disabilities, people who are old, or people with slow internet.

+2. Talk about 3 different things you can do to ensure your website is accessible.

+Make sure you use semantic html for things such as screen readers.
+Make sure your site colors are accessible for people who may be color blind.
+Make sure your images aren't too large of a file size in order to help with slow internet/mobile web.

+3. How would you explain the concept of a variable to someone new to programming?

+A variable is a place holder.
+Think of it as an gas tank.
+You need to fill your gas tank with fuel to make your car work.
+In the same way, you need an argument to plug into your variable to make your function work.

+4. What is the purpose of using functions in code?

+You use functions in code to create dynamic tasks for the computer to do.
+They  can help automate complex tasks.
+They can also contribute to user interactivity.

+You are expected to be able to answer questions in these areas.
+Your responses contribute to your Sprint Challenge grade.

 # Sprint Challenge: Advanced CSS and Intro to JavaScript - Influential Artists

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**